-• The Council has an on-going system of review in place with regard to its main expenditure and income drivers.
-The contents of the revenue budget framework are subject to at-least six-monthly formal reporting, reflecting as appropriate updated grant funding estimates, population and wider demographic projections, inflationary forecasts (including pay awards) and cost impacts of legislative and other changes.
-The results of the most recent assessment were reported to the Finance and Resources Committee on 16 June 2022.
-The effectiveness of this overall approach was favourably assessed as part of these assumptions and the effectiveness of the overall approach were favourably assessed as part of the Council's recent Annual Audit Report.
-The update report did, however, re-emphasise the need to initiate a structured medium to longer-term savings programme to address
+- The Council has an on-going system of review in place with regard to its main expenditure and income drivers.
+The contents of the revenue budget framework are subject to at-least sixmonthly formal reporting, reflecting as appropriate updated grant funding estimates, population and wider demographic projections, inflationary forecasts (including pay awards) and cost impacts of legislative and other changes.
+The results of the most recent assessment were reported to the Finance and Resources Committee on 20 June 2023.
+This framework has contributed to a position whereby revenue expenditure has consistently been maintained within approved levels.
+Development of the Council's Medium-Term Financial Plan is also underway. - Budget reporting is presented regularly to SMTs, monthly to CLT and quarterly to Finance and Resources Committee.

-- significant projected funding gaps in future years.
-In recognising this urgency, a dedicated project lead has been appointed.
-Directorates have been requested to identify potential options, captured by means of a standard template detailing service and performance impacts, risks and dependencies, with reference to the priorities set out in the Council's business plan. - Budget reporting is presented regularly to SMTs, monthly to CLT and quarterly to Finance and Resources Committee. - While, as mentioned at 4.2.2, maintaining financial sustainability remains one of the Council's key on-going challenges, revenue expenditure was contained within approved levels for twelve successive years without recourse to unallocated reserves which remain at the level set out in its Financial Strategy. - Capital expenditure and income projections are similarly based on up-to-date prudent assessments of likely receipt levels, grant funding, asset condition, Council commitments and priorities and other relevant data.
+- While maintaining financial sustainability remains one of the Council's key on-going challenges, revenue expenditure has been contained within approved levels for fifteen of the last sixteen years without recourse to unallocated reserves with the one exception being due to exceptional COVID-related pressures very late in 2019/20 - Capital expenditure and income projections are similarly based on up-to-date prudent assessments of likely receipt levels, grant funding, asset condition, Council commitments and priorities and other relevant data.
 By assisting service areas to develop realistic expenditure plans and promptly identifying instances of potential project delays, the level of expenditure slippage recorded across the programme has been significantly reduced in recent years, comparing very favourably with other authorities and realising savings in loans charge expenditure contributing to addressing wider savings targets.
 As with the revenue budget strategy, however, the latest update incorporates additional sums in recognition of upward pressure on labour and materials costs, as well as wider inflation, on project costs.